NHS: Stop smoking and exercise to help - health minister

 GP Helen Alefounder, based in Conwy, said she did not believe "we've gotten to the bottom of" why pressures have been significantly worse in recent months.

 "We know there's strep A, Covid, flu.
-They haven't crept up on us."
+They haven't crept up on us," she added.

 On Monday she said her practice, which deals with about 18,000 patients, had 250 people on the urgent waiting list for call-backs by mid afternoon.